-FIGURE 2.7 An explanation of a model can reveal major problems, such as in this image classifier, which was trained to distinguish between wolves and Husky dogs but is using the snow in the background to tell the difference.
-Figure from the LIME paper (https://arxiv.org/abs/1602.04938).
+FIGURE 2.8 An explanation or interpretation of a model can reveal major problems, such as in this image classifier, which was trained to distinguish between wolves and Husky dogs but is using the snow in the background to tell the difference.
+Figure and example from the LIME paper.